-The national accounts provide an overview of the activities and the development of the Danish economy.
-They contain key indicators such as the gross domestic product (GDP) and figures for private consumption, investments, exports and imports, employment and earnings as well as the profit in six main sectors (non-financial corporations, financial corporations, general government, households, non-profit institutions serving households (NPISH) and the external sector) and productivity in the industries.
+The sector accounts provide an overview of the activities and the development of the Danish economy.
+They contain key indicators such as the gross value added (GDP) and figures for private consumption, investments, exports and imports, earnings and property incomes as well as the profit in six main sectors (non-financial corporations, financial corporations, general government, households, non-profit institutions serving households (NPISH) and the external sector) and productivity in the industries.
 They also include figures for the many sub-classifications, which facilitates analysis of various cross-sections of the national economy.